 Agribusiness and Applied Economics majors are prepared for careers in a variety of sectors, including farm management, environments, and companies such as Kraft, John Deere, Merrill Lynch, and Huntington.

 92% of AEDE graduates are employed or are attending graduate school within six months of graduation.
 Additionally, the average undergraduate starting salary for Agribusiness and Applied Economics majors is $45,000.
 This ranks the major as having one of the highest starting salaries in the college.

-Agribusiness and Applied Economics Course Diagram to view recent prerequisite curriculum updates which make the major more applied in nature.
+Click on the Agribusiness and Applied Economics Course Diagram to view recent prerequisite curriculum updates which make the major more applied in nature.
 Students take 36 to 43 semester credit hours of required and elective courses.
 A minor study area outside of the major is required.
 More than 180 minors are available from across the University.
 The minor consists of an additional 12-15 credit hours.

 An internship experience, worth 2 credit hours is required.
 An Honors Program is available for students who want a more individual curriculum or a research orientation to explore the possibility of graduate studies.